The Aptus Team

 Joanne started in the employee benefits world fifteen years ago and has built a real expertise in designing and supporting Group Retirement Plans.
 Energetic by nature [you need only have a quick conversation to be convinced of that], she has spent her entire career in the benefits arena.

 Is she serious about the work?
-Let’s put it this way: she is a Certified Employee Benefits Specialist (CEBS), a Certified Financial Planner® practitioner (CFP), a Certified Health Insurance Specialist (CHS), has earned the Canadian Investment Management (CIM) designation, and completed the Canadian Securities Course, the Conduct and Practices Handbook Course, Investment Management Techniques Course and the Portfolio Management Techniques Course.
+Let’s put it this way: she is a Certified Employee Benefits Specialist (CEBS), a Certified Financial Planner® practitioner (CFP), a Certified Health Insurance Specialist (CHS), has earned the Canadian Investment Management (CIM) designation, and completed the Canadian Securities Course, the Conduct and Practices Handbook Course, Investment Management Techniques Course, the Portfolio Management Techniques Course and the Advanced Investments Management Program at the Wharton School, University of Pennsylvania.
 Joanne knows what she’s talking about.